Akm0d/raspi/README.md

 still expect you to type a password and "exit" before finishing the boot sequence and continuing to the desktop.

+After exiting, the raspberry pi will print the output of the "hostname" command to the first line of the lcd and the output of "hostname -I" to the remaining lines
 </pre>